Village industries: History

 After World War I, Henry Ford began a program of decentralizing his manufacturing efforts away from Detroit and Dearborn, Michigan, establishing plants in other areas of Michigan and across the country.
 Ford felt that decentralization held many advantages, in particular that managing the comings and goings of a large number of employees at any one site became problematic.
-One part of this plan was the establishment of small rural manufacturing plants knows as "village industries."
+One part of this plan was the establishment of small rural manufacturing plants known as "village industries."
 The village industries reflected Ford's vision of decentralization: not merely locating factories in different cities or regions of the country, but taking specific production tasks out of the larger factories and moving them to small rural factories.

 In 1918, Ford made his first purchase of a village industry site when he bought Nankin Mills (now part of Westland, Michigan on the Rouge River.
 Nankin Mills was in fact familiar to Ford: as a boy he had travelled with his father to the site to grind grain.
 In 1919, Ford made his second purchase on the Rouge: an old gristmill in Northville, Michigan.
 The site was again familiar to Ford: he had spent his honeymoon in Northville.
-Ford planned on building more sites, and so forged an agreement with the Wayne County Road Commission, where the Commission would build hydro dams along the Rouge for Ford's use, in return for receiving the land (and eventually the mills) that Ford had purchased.
+Ford planned on building more sites, and so forged an agreement with the Wayne County Road Commission, where the commission would build hydro dams along the Rouge for Ford's use, in return for receiving the land (and eventually the mills) that Ford had purchased.
 Ford eventually built six of his village industries at mill sites along the Rouge River.